code-and-effect/effective_addresses/README.md

 # Effective Addresses

-Provides helper methods for dealing with a has_many :addresses relationship as a single method.
+Extend any ActiveRecord object to have one or more named addresses.
+Includes a geographic region-aware custom form input backed by Carmen.

-Creates methods such as @user.billing_address and @user.billing_address=
+Creates methods such as `user.billing_address` and `user.billing_address=` for dealing with a has_many :addresses relationship as a single method.

-Includes full validations for addresses with multiple categories.
+Adds region-aware validations for provinces/states and postal codes.

-Includes a Formtastic & SimpleForm helper method to create/update the address of a parent object.
+Includes a Formtastic and SimpleForm one-liner method to drop in address fields to any form.

-Uses the Carmen gem so when a Country is selected, an AJAX request populates the State/Province fields as appropriate.
+Uses the Carmen gem internally so when a Country is selected, an AJAX request populates the province/state fields as appropriate.

 Rails 3.2.x and Rails 4 Support